mspielberg/factorio-railloader/README.md

 From Bob's mods:

 * All ores, including quartz
+* Solid chemical intermediates (salt, lithium chloride, etc.)

 From Angel's mods:

 * All 6 primary ores from Angel's Refining, including refined variants up to purified crystals
 * Processed ores from Angel's Smelting
-* A variety of solid chemical intermediates from Angel's Petrochem
+* Solid chemical intermediates from Angel's Petrochem

 If you feel something that meets the above generic description is not included, let me know.
 You can also edit `bulk.lua` if you would like to change the set